Artist Profile Pt. II

 going to do as chesspieces?
 This was clearly going to be a real PROJECT.

 had played Jetan a few times, we discovered it to be quite fun, and my

 friends really liked the playing set I'd made; the pieces were large enough,

 at five inches or so, and detailed enough that when simply parked upon

-the board, made for an interesting decorative item for anyone's den or livingroom, and
+the board, made for an interesting decorative item for anyone's den or

-to me that Edgar Rice Burroughs fans might also like some of
+it occurred to me that Edgar Rice Burroughs fans might also like some of

 them, and after some telephone exploring I located George McWhorter, Curator

 of the Edgar Rice Burroughs Museum at the University of Louisville, and

 asked him if he knew of a way to get the word out.
 George immediately

 responded with some interest, and was so kind as to advise me of the unusual

 and rare nature of an actual Jetan set, and answered many questions I had

 of the changes I was considering regarding the expansion of the game.